 Farzi Cafe opened its door to the public in Jaipur recently at Hotel Radisson, MI Road.
 I heard mixed reviews which gave me good reasons to explore.
 Apparently, it’s been running packed and busy.
 I visited Farzi Cafe along with friends on a Sunday evening with prior booking.

 In comparison to Farzi Cafe in Bangalore, the atmosphere in Jaipur outlet is understated with somber interiors.
 It somehow recreates ambience of a lounge.
 Whether that’s good or bad, I will leave this for the visitors to decide.

-Farzi Cafe has both indoor and outdoor seating; latter for those who love open air.
+Farzi Cafe has both indoor and outdoor seating; latter for those who love the open air.
 Despite this, it can seat at max 150-200 pax.
-I must appreciate the choice of music being played here by the DJ who dished out hits from 90’s and early 2000’s.
+I must appreciate the choice of music being played here by the DJ who dished out hits from the ’90s and early 2000s.
 Played a tad louder, you might find it difficult to converse.
-But overall, music sets the ambience.
+But overall, music sets the ambiance.

 The food tasted familiar having been to Farzi Cafe in Bangalore as mentioned above.
 Dal Chawal Arancini is their most loved creation and it’s no surprise why it is so.